jesse319429/WPSettings/README.md

 See more WP Snippets by me here: http://www.feedmeastraycat.net/projects/wordpress-snippets/

-I do more WP stuff togheter with OddAlice: http://oddalice.com/
+I do more WP stuff together with Odd Alice: http://oddalice.com/

 How to
 ------------